PuzzleBot/Pulsar-Remake/readme.txt

 include/            - Holds all header files
     graphics.h      - Contains function prototypes for my added functions, data structure definitions, and needed includes

+requirements/       - Contains text files detailing the requirements given by
+                      the professor, as this program was developed as part of four assignments.
+(These documents were created by Dr. D. A. Calvert, University of Guelph)

 src/                - Holds all source code (.c files)
     a1.c            - Provided a1.c file plus my requried implementations